-Whilst it is hard to fit all the highlights of Belfast into 2 days, we know that many visitors will likely want to explore more of the Emerald Isle, perhaps either along the Causeway Coastal route, or down south into the Republic of Ireland.
-So with that in mind we’ve put together this itinerary to help you make the most of your time here.
+Whilst it is hard to squeeze every Belfast highlight into 2 days, plenty of visitors will also want to explore further afield, perhaps along the Causeway Coastal route, or south into the Republic of Ireland.
+So we have put this itinerary together to help you make the most of your time in the city itself.

 Table of Contents: